Accommodation strategies

 • Educate all employees on your accommodation process.

-• Share psychosis and how to help in a crisis to provide information about responding to a mental health crisis in the workplace.
+• Share Psychosis and how to help in a crisis to provide information about responding to a mental health crisis at work.

-• Do not require employees to attend all work-related social functions so that those who are uncomfortable can choose to abstain.
+• Do not force employees to attend all work-related social functions, so that those who are uncomfortable can choose to not attend.

 • Encourage all employees to move non-work-related conversations out of work areas to avoid the perception of gossip or conspiracy.